Quantum Structure in Cognition: Why and How Concepts are Entangled: Introduction

-In this paper we show that another relevant effect which is usually considered as characteristic of quantum mechanical entities, that is, {\it entanglement}, is present whenever two or more concepts combine to form sentences.
+In this paper we show that another relevant effect which is usually considered as characteristic of quantum mechanical entities, that is, {\it entanglement}, is present whenever two or more concepts combine.
 The presence of entanglement is explicitly revealed by considering two concepts, i.e. {\it Animal} and {\it Acts}, and their combination {\it The Animal Acts}, together with some exemplars {\it Horse}, {\it Bear}, {\it Tiger}, {\it Cat} (for {\it Animal}) and {\it Growls}, {\it Whinnies}, {\it Snorts}, {\it Meows} (for {\it Acts}), and constructing some Bell's inequalities in the version derived by Clauser, Horne, Shimony and Holt \cite{chsh69} (Sec. \ref{theoretical}).
 We then test these Bell's inequalities in a real experiment with 81 test subjects and analyze the obtained data (Sec. \ref{experiment}).
-The experiment shows a significant violation of Bell's inequalities, hence it proves the entanglement between the concepts {\it Animal} and {\it Acts} when they form the sentence {\it The Animal Acts}.
+The experiment shows a significant violation of Bell's inequalities, hence it proves the entanglement between the concepts {\it Animal} and {\it Acts} when they form the sentence {\it The Animal Acts} (by the term {\it entanglement} we actually mean the presence of nonclassical correlations violating Bell's inequalities, without reference to any mathematical representation in Hilbert spaces).
 Moreover, we compare the obtained data with the results that would have been obtained if context and meaning had not influenced the subjects' minds.
 In the latter case, indeed, Bell's inequalities are not violated, hence their violation in our experiment shows that meaning and context play a basic role in the combination of concepts.
-We finally provide an explanation of the origins and the ubiquity of entanglement in combined concepts in terms of weights of the exemplars of the combined concept with respect to the weights of the exemplars of the component concepts.
-This explanation is supported by an explicit quantum model for the proposed experiment (Sec. \ref{explanation}).
+We finally provide an explanation of the origins and ubiquity of entanglement in combined concepts in terms of weights of the exemplars of the combined concept with respect to the weights of the exemplars of the component concepts (Sec. \ref{explanation}).